What students need to know about virtual proctoring

 Students are encouraged to contact their instructor, or reach out to their department chair.

-If you will be writing an exam in D2L Brightspace, your instructor may be using Respondus Lockdown Browser and Monitor or Proctortrack, to ensure a fair and secure environment for all students who are writing the exam.
+If you will be writing an exam in D2L Brightspace, your instructor may be using Respondus Lockdown Browser and Monitor, to ensure a fair and secure environment for all students who are writing the exam.
 This is the online equivalent of a proctored exam room.

 - In the search box on the taskbar, type Control Panel and select it from the results.

 - Right-click on the program you want to remove (LockDown Browser), and select Uninstall or Uninstall/Change.
 Then follow the directions on the screen.

 - Open Finder, then go to your Applications folder in the sidebar.

 - Select the app and choose File > Move to Trash.

 - If you're asked for a user name and password, enter the name and password of an administrator account on your Mac.